stashed/docs/docs/guides/latest/workloads/statefulset.md

 section_menu_id: guides
 ---

-# Backup and Restore StatefulSet's Data
+# Backup and Restore Volumes of a StatefulSet

-This guide will show you how to use Stash to backup and restore StatefulSet's data.
+This guide will show you how to use Stash to backup and restore volumes of a StatefulSet.

 ## Before You Begin